1992 Tatarstani sovereignty referendum: Background

 In the final years of the Soviet Union, the heavily centralized system of the country began to unravel due to economic and social reforms by Soviet leader Mikhail Gorbachev.
 On 16 November 1988 the Estonian SSR issued a Declaration of State Sovereignty, which asserted that Estonian laws take priority on its territory over Soviet ones.
 This began the what became known as the "parade of sovereignties".
 In the following years the other union republics declared their own state sovereignty, with the Russian SFSR doing so on 12 June 1990.
 Russia's declaration called for the expanded rights of its autonomous republics and other territories and a month after, Russian leader Boris Yeltsin called on the republics to "take as much sovereignty as you can swallow".
 On 30 August 1990 the Tatar ASSR heeded the call and issued a Declaration of State Sovereignty, becoming among the first ASSRs to do so.
 Tatarstan, however, took it a step further by omitting any mention of the republic being part of Russia.
 By 1991 negotiations were underway to form a new treaty that would reconstitute the country as a loose confederation, with Tatarstan saying it would sign the treaty as its own independent entity outside of Russian jurisdiction.
-However, an attempted coup in August 1991 ended any hopes of preserving the country and the union republics began to declare their independence, with the Soviet Union dissolving on the 26 December 1991.
+However, an attempted coup in August 1991 ended any hopes of preserving the country and the union republics began to declare their independence, with the Soviet Union dissolving on 26 December 1991.